 This project is funded by the German Ministry for Education and Research in the context of its civil security research programme and the German Ministry of the Interior.

 Engjellushe Morina, Beatrix Austin, Tim Jan Roetman & Véronique Dudouet: Community Perspectives on Preventing Violent Extremism Lessons learned from the Western Balkans.
 Research Report.
+Berghof Foundation.
 2019.

 Head of Department

 Media and Communications Manager